jfpoilpret/fastarduino-project-template/README.md

     ~/electronics
         /fast-arduino-lib
         /MyProject
+            .clang-format
+            .fastarduino
             Makefile
             MyProjectMain.cpp
             README.md
+            /.vscode

 In "MyProject", you get a minimal project, compilable for any target supported by FastArduino. `MyProjectMain.cpp` is the main source code file, showing the barebones FastArduino project.
 You should start your program from there.

+The template project also comes with predefined settings for [Visual Studio Code](https://code.visualstudio.com/), along with [vscode-fastarduino extension](TODO).

-The produced Makefile allows you to:
+The produced Makefile allows you, from the command line, to:
 - build your project
 - flash it to your target MCU